Australia Day debate: Social media responses

 Australian celebrities, Australian politicians and Australian political lobby groups have used their influential social media presences to voice support and opposition to changes to Australia day.

 A crowdfunded political satire parody advertisement from The Juice Media was distributed via social media in early 2017 in support of changes to Australia Day was subsequently distributed via news media.
 This advertisement was the subject of a study which analysed the degree of polarisation in comments published in response by proponents and opponents of changes to Australia Day.
-Opponents of changes to Australia Day were found by this study to have a significantly higher level of hostility than proponents in their social media interaction with the parody advertisement.
-On other measures of identification, position certainty and anxiety, no significant differences were found between proponents and opponents.
+This study found the interactions between groups with differing positions online increased hostility, whereas interactions within the same ideological group decreased the tentativeness of language used.

 In early 2024, Coalition politicians and supporting lobby groups in opposition of changes to Australia Day had funded an overwhelming majority of social media advertisements relating to the Australia Day debate.
 Australian Labor Party politicians have accused coalition politicians of inciting a culture war and in 2025, attempting to further politicise the Australia Day debate in the lead up to the 2025 Australian federal election.